-- 7 Procedures for Developing Remuneration Policies Level of Mix of Remuneration Disclosure of Remuneration - 7.1 The RC is tasked with the responsibility of overseeing Board remuneration matters. - 7.2 Chaired by Mr. Teo Kiang Kok (Independent, non-executive), the RC's other members are Mr. Chua Keng Hiang (Independent, non-executive) and Mr. Teng Cheong Kwee (Independent, non-executive). - 7.3 The RC's principal functions are to: - review and recommend to the Board in consultation with the Management and the Chairman of the Board, a framework for the remuneration of executive directors and key management and to determine the specific remuneration packages and terms of employment for each of the executive directors and those managers related to the executive directors and controlling shareholders of the Group; and - review and recommend to the Board in consultation with the Management and the Chairman of the Board, the Memtech Share Option Schemes or any long term incentive schemes which may be set up from time to time and to do all acts necessary in connection therewith. - 7.4 As part of its review, the RC shall ensure that: - all aspects of remuneration including directors' fees, salaries, allowances, bonuses, options and benefits-in-kind are covered; - the remuneration packages should be comparable within the industry and with comparable companies and shall include a performance-related element coupled with appropriate and meaningful measures for assessing individual executive director's performance; and - the remuneration package of managers related to executive directors and controlling shareholders of the Group are in line with the Group's staff remuneration guidelines and commensurate with their respective job scopes and levels of responsibilities.
+- Procedures for Developing Remuneration Policies Level of Mix of Remuneration Disclosure of Remuneration - 7.1 The RC is tasked with the responsibility of overseeing Board remuneration matters. - 7.2 Chaired by Mr. Teo Kiang Kok (Independent, Non-Executive), the RC's other members are Mr. Chua Keng Hiang (Independent, Non-Executive) and Mr. Teng Cheong Kwee (Independent, Non-Executive). - 7.3 The RC's principal functions are to: - review and recommend to the Board in consultation with the Management and the Chairman of the Board, a framework for the remuneration of executive directors and key management and to determine the specific remuneration packages and terms of employment for each of the executive directors and those managers who are related to the executive directors and controlling shareholders of the Group; and - review and recommend to the Board in consultation with the Management and the Chairman of the Board, any grant or award under any share option scheme or any long term incentive schemes which may be set up from time to time and to do all acts necessary in connection therewith. - 7.4 As part of its review, the RC shall ensure that: - all aspects of remuneration including directors' fees, salaries, allowances, bonuses, options and benefits-in-kind are covered: - the remuneration packages should be comparable within the industry and with comparable companies and shall include a performance-related element coupled with appropriate and meaningful measures for assessing individual executive director's performance; and - the remuneration package of managers related to executive directors and controlling shareholders of the Group are in line with the Group's staff remuneration guidelines and commensurate with their respective job scopes and levels of responsibilities.

-7.5 Executive Directors do not receive directors' fees for the financial year ended 31 December 2014.
+7.5 Executive Directors do not receive directors' fees for the financial year ended 31 December 2015.
 A significant portion of their remuneration package is variable, tied to the performance of the individual and the Group.
-Non-executive Directors are paid directors' fees, subject to shareholders' approval at the AGM.
-A breakdown showing the level and mix of each individual Director's remuneration paid and payable for the financial year ended 31 December 2014 is as follows:
+Non-Executive Directors are paid directors' fees, subject to shareholders' approval at the AGM.
+A breakdown showing the level and mix of each individual Director's remuneration paid and payable for the financial year ended 31 December 2015 is as follows: